 STAT and Critical Samples Testing

-Please contact the PHO laboratory Customer Service Centre prior to the submission of samples that will be received outside of regular operating hours or the PHO Laboratory Duty Officer at (416) 605-3113.
+Please contact PHO’s laboratory Customer Service Centre prior to the submission of urgent samples or those that will be received outside of regular operating hours.
+If outside of Customer Service’s hours, contact the PHO laboratory Duty Officer at (416) 605-3113.

 STAT samples must be identified with “STAT” on the requisition.
 STAT samples and samples submitted under a drinking water regulation will be processed and read with no undue delay.